ualberta-smr/RefMerge/README.md

 class.
 They can also conflict if the extracted method and renamed method have the same signature in classes with an inheritance relationship.

-* Add each logic check to the associated logic cell.
+* Add each logic check to the associated logic cell in `src/main/java/ca/ualberta/cs/smr/refmerge/matrix/logicCells`.
+For example, if we add `Rename Variable`, we would create `RenameVariableRenameVariableCell.java` with the conflict and dependence logic.
+The wiki with the currently implemented logic is located [here](https://github.com/ualberta-smr/RefMerge/wiki/Matrix-Logic)

 ### 4. Update logic matrix